maxgrenderjones/streamutils/docs/api.rst

 .. py:function:: connector(func)

-    Decorator function used to create a ConnectedFunction (which yield a Connector once called)
+    Decorator used to wrap a function in a Connector

     :param func: The function to be wrapped - should either yield items into the pipeline or return an iterable
     :param tokenskw: The keyword argument that func expects to receive tokens on